The Way Forward on Security

 To achieve these goals, the two major U.S. disability benefits programs--Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI)--should be combined into a larger version of SSDI.
 The minimum payment should be set well above the poverty line.
 Recipients should be able voluntarily to convert their benefits into wages earned in a Transitional Job (with the right to revert at any time).
 Health insurance should be guaranteed at all times.
 Read More ->

-In addition, seniors would benefit from an automatic savings program that allows them (unless they opt out) to build up additional resources for retirement.
+In addition, seniors would benefit from an automatic retirement savings program that allows them (unless they opt out) to build up additional resources for retirement.
 Australia has a mandatory program; that may be too much for Americans to swallow.
 But several U.S. states are implementing a voluntary program, which could be extended to other jurisdictions or adopted on a national basis.
 Read More ->

 The Evidence: Dramatic Reductions in Unemployment and Poverty

-Analyses of different versions of the policy package for Wisconsin, New York City, and U.S. Children, which the independent Urban Institute conducted using its TRIM3 microsimulation model, showed cuts in the poverty rate of 50% or more.
+Analyses of different variants of the policy package for Wisconsin, New York City, and U.S. Children, which the independent Urban Institute conducted using its TRIM3 microsimulation model, showed cuts in the poverty rate of 50% or more.
 The Urban Institute measured the policies' poverty-reducing impact by applying the Supplemental Poverty Measure, (SPM) which (compared to the "official" poverty measure) takes into account both cash and non-cash resources and applies realistic poverty "thresholds" that reflect regional differences in housing costs.

 - 50%, assuming a quarter of the unemployed poor go to work in a Transitional Job;